smwarsh/100-days-of-code/log.md

 ### Day 32: September 12, 2018

 **Today's Progress**: I wrote a totalUpCategory function in Thrift that totals the price in each category, and a helper function, roundToPrice, which will round the price accurately to two decimal places and return a string.
-Did two ES6 FreeCodeCamp exercises.
+I did two ES6 FreeCodeCamp exercises.

 **Time Spent Coding**: 59m